Why Pallet Measurement Matters

 Accurate pallet dimensions drive downstream decisions.
 They determine shipping costs, inform load planning and truck utilization, tell you how much dock space you actually have, and expose billing errors from carriers.
 Without them, you're improvising.

-Most warehouses use tape measures and spreadsheets.
 Some invest in static dimensioners (Cubiscan, V-Measure, FreightSnap).
 These tools work, but they're expensive ($10K–60K+), fixed in one spot, and require weeks to deploy.
-A worker measures a pallet.
-They write it down.
-It gets typed into a system.
-Numbers get lost or misread along the way.

 Mobile dimensioning replaces that entire workflow.
 A single scan on a phone or a tablet.
-Dimensions + photos + metadata.
-Done.

 Shipper and Carrier Perspectives